tcatm/l3roamd/README.md

 |addr#_13|addr#_14|addr#_15|addr#_16|
 +--------+--------+--------+--------+ --- basic client info ends here
 ```
 MAC is the mac-address of the client
 #addr is the amount of client-6ipv6-addresses in the packet.
 There is a compile-time flag having a default of 32.
 addr1-addr# are 1-n ipv6 addresses.
 plat is the plat-prefix used by this client.
 lease is the remaining lease time of the clients ipv4 address in seconds.

+Values of fields:
+0x01 - the packet contains plat client info (plat prefix, leasetime)
+0x02 - unused
+0x04 - unused
+0x08 - unused
+0x10 - unused
+0x20 - unused
+0x40 - unused
+0x80 - the packet contains basic client info (mac, ip addresses)

 ---